zachleat/zachleat.com/web/_posts/2018-12-22-dont-stop-learning.md

 If we still disagree, that’s okay.
 I have hope that we can disagree productively.

-**Keep on building, learning, and be excellent to each other, y’all.** 👍
+**Keep on building, learning, and be excellent to each other.** 👍👍👍